ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

     /usr/ansys_inc/v211/ansys/bin/ansys211

-Note that you should probably startup MAPDL in a temporary working directory as MAPDL creates a several temporary files.
+You should start MAPDL in a temporary working directory because MAPDL creates several temporary files.
-You can specify a directory by either launching MAPDL from the temporary directory:
+You can specify a directory by launching MAPDL from the temporary directory:

 .. code:: pwsh